sixeyed/dak4.net/slides/sections/101-image-registries.md

 You've used simple tags so far.
 You can store many versions of the same app in a single repository by adding a version number to the tag.

-_Build a new version of the hostname app, tagged as `v2`:_
+_Build a new version of the Tweet app, tagged as `v2`:_

 ```
-cd "$env:workshop\docker\101-image-registries\hostname-app-v2"
+cd "$env:workshop\docker\101-image-registries\tweet-app-v2"

-docker image build --tag "$env:dockerId/hostname-app:v2" .
+docker image build --tag "$env:dockerId/tweet-app:v2" .
 ```

 > You can use any versioning scheme you like in the image tag.